0xDarkSeidBull/daotask8/README.md

 | **Connext** | ⚠️ **Unconfirmed**  new chains added on request via Discord, not a static list | [nxtp-docs.connext.network](https://nxtp-docs.connext.network/Integration/SystemOverview/chains/) |
 | **Multichain** | ⛔ **N/A**  discontinued in 2023 |  |

-**Beyond the original task list**, two integrations are more directly relevant:

 **Beyond the original task list**, four integrations are more directly relevant:

 - **Celer's cBridge** added Redbelly Network support in August 2025  bridges tokens between Ethereum, BNB Chain, and Redbelly.